The Dancing Horse Fund

 Past Foundation Board member Michael Matson chairs the Dancing Horse Fund Committee.
 "We hope to make the sport of Dressage more widely known, understood, recognized and enjoyable to the general public," said Matson.
 We have awarded many smaller grants to help a good many groups with Freestyle," said Matson, "and we are now at work to 'bump up' the size, scope and activities of the Dancing Horse Fund.
 If you would like to help, we would welcome hearing from you."

 Sound System Information

-Every year, TDF receives numerous evaluations from groups that have hosted a clinic, symposium, or other dressage related educational events supported by a TDF grant.
+Every year, TDF receives numerous evaluations from groups that have hosted a clinic, symposium, or other dressage-related educational events supported by a TDF grant.
 Countless times, the reviews are amazing, but there is one common complaint amongst the auditors and riders- hearing the instructor.
-We’ve gathered some information that we think can help you as you prepare your next event.
+We’ve gathered some information that we think can help you as you prepare for your next event.